 The omega-3 fatty acids in fish oil are extremely vulnerable to oxidative damage.

-When these fat particles are exposed to oxygen (this is called oxidation), they break down into smaller compounds, like malondialdehyde (MDA), and they create oxygen-containing molecules called free radicals.
-Both MDA and free radicals cause premature aging and disease because they damage proteins, DNA, and other important cellular structures.
+And they create oxygen-containing molecules called free radicals.
+Both MDA and free radicals cause premature aging and disease.
+This is because they damage proteins, DNA, and other important cellular structures.

 2. Fish Oil Contains Toxins